Saltaire railway station: Facilities

 Though unstaffed, the station has ticket machines available.
 There is step-free access to both platforms via ramps from the street above.
 Train running information can be obtained via digital information screens, timetable posters and an automated public address system.

 Services

-Since the May 2022 timetable update, there is a half-hourly service to Leeds, an hourly service to Bradford Forster Square and three trains per hour to Skipton (with a few peak extras) throughout the day Mondays to Saturdays.
+Since the May 2023 timetable update, there is a half-hourly service to Leeds, an hourly service to Bradford Forster Square and three trains per hour to Skipton throughout the day Mondays to Saturdays.
+The Bradford service increases to half-hourly at peak times, with some additional services also to Leeds and Skipton.
+One early morning train to both Carlisle and Carnforth also call here (the former on weekdays only).

 On Sundays, there is an hourly service to Leeds and to Bradford Forster Square, with two trains per hour to Skipton.
-The first departures from Leeds to both Lancaster and Carlisle also call here.
+The first departures from Leeds to both Lancaster and Carlisle also stop.